IMG_6841.jpeg

 alaska is home to America’s highest mountain - Denali - at over 20,000 feet tall.

-1/3 of Alaska is above the Arctic line and it can as cold as -80 below!
+1/3 of Alaska is above the Arctic line and it can reach temperatures as cold as -80 below!

 Alaska is the westernmost state in the United States AND the easternmost!
 The Aleutian Islands cross the international date line, making it both!